Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 <img src="images/ch7_roc_model.png" width="100%" />

 So what do we do with this data?
-We can now use our model to predict how likely a person is to renew thier ticket.
+We can now use our model to predict how likely a person is to renew their ticket.
 However, we can see that the model doesn't perform as well as we would like.
-What can we do?
-We have a few options:
+We have a few options in terms of proceding:

 - Tune the model parameters to try to improve it
 - Try a different model